Arkelis/hyccup/docs/core.rst

         >>> html(content, escape_strings=False)
         '<p>line<br>other</p>'

-:hy:func:`raw` function can be used to prevent a single expression to be escaped:
+:py:func:`~hyccup.core.raw` function can be used to prevent a single expression to be escaped:

 .. tab:: Hy